keptn/lifecycle-toolkit/docs/docs/components/metrics-operator.md

-While Kubernetes has ways to extend its metrics APIs, there are limitations, especially that they allow you to use only a single observability platform such as Prometheus, Thanos, Dynatrace or Datadog.
+While Kubernetes has ways to extend its metrics APIs, there are limitations, especially that they allow you to use only a single observability platform such as Prometheus, Thanos, Cortex, Dynatrace or Datadog.
 The Keptn Metrics Operator solves this problem by providing a single entry point for all your metrics data, regardless of its source.